SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Semantic/when_switch.rst

      default -> (io.src0)
    )

+``mux`` checks that all possible values are covered to prevent generation of latches.
-Also, if all possible values are covered in your mux, you can omit the default value:
+If all possible values are covered, the default statement must not be added:

 .. code-block:: scala